My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Related Work

 Scenario-writing can be used as a method to facilitate anticipatory thinking and to develop several alternative visions of the future \cite{amer_review_2013, amosbinks_anticipatory_2023, borjeson_scenario_2006, selin_trust_2006}.
 The further away in the future, the higher the range of possible scenarios that are imaginable.
 The key task for future studies is to anticipate not only possible futures, but also plausible or even probable ones \cite{ramirez_plausibility_2014}.
 Future thinking is embedded in current development as current research priorities and policy measures can heavily influence how technology evolves in the future \cite{cave_bridging_2019}.
 Additionally, scenarios are embedded in a real-world setting \cite{amer_review_2013} and display vivid examples of potential future developments that are more relatable, which makes them accessible for non-experts like the broad public or policy-makers \cite{helberger_futurenewscorp_2024}.
 As such, future scenarios can help in facilitating a discussion about the desirability of different development paths, and what measures are needed to realize/prevent those scenarios \cite{stahl_virtual_2013}.
 Scenario-writing can serve as a risk-assessment tool \cite{helberger_futurenewscorp_2024, kieslich_anticipating_2023} as it helps to “identify potential and unexpected risks resulting from the deployment of AI into a particular socio-technical context, while engaging also non-experts and diverse communities” \cite{guston_understanding_2013}.
+Consequently, when it comes to the realization of scenario-writing it is crucial to consider who the responsible actors are that define and write scenarios in the first place \cite{metcalf_algorithmic_2021}.
+Relying on the future visions of the industry representatives or researchers alone risks missing out other relevant perspectives that are affected by and/or contribute to the realization of a particular future implementation of a technology \cite{barnett_crowdsourcing_2022, bonaccorsi_expert_2020}.
+Researchers thus acknowledge the value of non-experts to anticipate consequences for social and everyday life \cite{nikolova_rise_2014}.
+Moreover, from a normative viewpoint, society should be included in the decision-making process on how they want to engage with high-impact AI-systems \cite{calvo_advancing_2020, rahwan_society---loop_2018}.
+An important advantage of the scenario method is that it can be more engaging and also stimulate non-experts to anticipate the impacts that a particular technology has on their individual societal context \cite{european_digital_rights_artificial_2021, heidingsfelder_expanding_2016, schuijer_citizen_2021}.